 We bought our second house in December 2015, right before Christmas.
 It was our dream-come-true Christmas wish we had asked from Santa a year earlier 🙂

 It is an older house.
 When other people were getting ready for the holidays, we were painting the walls and replacing the old carpets and laminate floors.
-We had no chance to decorate if for the holidays.
+We had no chance to decorate it for the holidays.
 But we were happy 🙂

 We have since done a few projects in the house and will keep on sharing them with you.
 We love gardening, but we had a backyard full of weeds.
 We have built our garden from scratch, planting fruit trees, veggies, berries and flowers (of course).

-I have been vegan for over 2 years now.
+I have been vegan for almost 3 years now.
 It was an overnight switch.
 I came across an article and a video on the animal abuse and it made me sick to the stomach.
 I could not believe people could be that cruel to defenceless animals.
 Next day I woke up, and that was it.
 Well, I can’t say it was an easy change, but I feel it was a right decision for me!
 Did you want to grab some easy and delicious vegan recipes?

 Are you a DIY-er? a gardener? looking for some inspiration or funny and not-so-funny life stories? want some vegan recipes and menus?
-Subscribe to our newsletter and get them all delivered to you Inbox 🙂
+Subscribe to our newsletter and get them all delivered to your Inbox 🙂

 My husband and I both work full-time jobs, I also take classes at the university.
 I decided to start a blog, mainly to document our family journey, and to share some of our experiences with you.